netgen-layouts/layouts-contentful/INSTALL.md

 As a minimum you need to:

-* require the `netgen/block-manager` package in Composer
+* require `netgen/block-manager` and `netgen/block-manager-standard` packages in Composer
 * activate all needed bundles
 * activate Block Manager and Content Browser routes
 * import Block Manager database tables with Doctrine Migrations